samisalkosuo/finnish-dep-parser-docker/README.md

 - http://127.0.0.1:8080, a normal HTTP GET

+# Environment variables

+Supported environment variables.

+- *conllu.cache.size*, set size for parser conllu documents.
+Default is no cache.
+- *server.feature*, set features to start, DEP, LEMMA, ALL.
+Default is ALL to start all features.

 # Disclaimer

 Everything in this repo, including all code is "AS IS".
 No support, no warranty, no fitness for any purpose, nothing is expressed or implied, not by me (nor my employer).